The following projects were kicked off or completed during the 2020 calendar year.

 - Installed new stud walls and moisture-resistant drywall (as of the end of 2020, some of this is still pending completion).

-- Installed oscillating wall-mounted fans to aide in keeping the basement dry (and free of mold).
+- Installed oscillating wall-mounted fans to keep the basement dry (and free of mold).

 - Added additional clamps to support under-joist sagging flexible conduit.